rajgoel/course-business-analytics-fundamentals/02-lecture/slides.md

 ---

-### Standard form (matrix formulation)
+### Standard form using vectors and matrix

-In matrix formulation the same linear program is
+In vector-matrix formulation the same linear program is

 minimise $\displaystyle c^T x$